 Frontal Area is the total area in square feet that a moving vehicle and trailer exposes to air resistance.

-The chart below shows the maximum trailer frontal area that must be considered for a vehicle/trailer combination.
-Exceeding these limitations may significantly reduce the performance of your towing vehicle.
+The maximum trailer frontal area that must be considered for a Nautilus/trailer combination is 20 sq. ft. with Lincoln Retailer-installed/factory-approved receiver tow hitch.
+Exceeding this limitation may significantly reduce the performance of your towing vehicle.